On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals: Introduction

 This paper studies and analyzes a forward-backward splitting approach to solve \eqref{intro:l_21}.
-In this context, it is also known as proximal Landweber method, or thresholded Landweber method.
-This approach has been studied intensively in the literature for solving standard, unconstrained $\ell_1$ minimization problem motivated by single signal recovery, and convergence theory exists in many previous works, e.g., \cite{Daubechies2004,Combettes2004,Combettes2005,HYZ08,doi:10.1137/060669498}.
+In this context, it is also known as the proximal Landweber method, { the thresholded Landweber method, or the iterative soft-thresholding algorithm (ISTA)}.
+This approach has been studied intensively in the literature for solving standard, unconstrained $\ell_1$ minimization { or related sparsity-promoting regularized} problems motivated by single signal recovery, and convergence theory exists in many previous works, see, e.g., {\cite{Daubechies2004,Combettes2004,Combettes2005,HYZ08,doi:10.1137/060669498,nutini2018activeset, attouch_convergence_2013,liang_activity_2017,fadili_sensitivity_2018}}.
 The extension of forward-backward splitting to joint sparse recovery is also quite straightforward.
-It is indeed possible to obtain many interesting results for joint sparse recovery just by slightly modifying available proofs for single recovery (that is, replacing signal vectors by signal matrices, and the absolute value of vector components by the norm of matrix rows).
+It is indeed possible to obtain many interesting results for joint sparse recovery just by slightly modifying available proofs for single-sparse vector recovery (that is, replacing signal vectors by signal matrices, and the absolute value of vector components by the norm of matrix rows).
 Yet, some important questions still remain open.
-So far, most of the strong convergence results (for single or simultaneous reconstructions) rely on either the strict convexity of the {fidelity} term or the finite dimension of the signals (two notable exceptions are \cite{Daubechies2004}, where the single vector signal can be infinite-dimensional, and \cite{FornasierRauhut08}, which includes, among others, an extension of the aforementioned work to the joint sparse recovery of \textit{finite} number of {infinite}-dimensional vectors).
-In this manuscript, our main contribution is a strong convergence result for forward-backward splitting in another joint sparse recovery scenario where neither of these assumptions holds.
-In particular, we consider the simultaneous reconstruction in which the dimension of each signal is finite, but the number of signals is \textit{infinite}.
-This setting is of mathematical interest and arises in compressed sensing-based approximation of parametric PDEs, discussed in Section \ref{subsec:parameterized_PDE} below.
-Here, as the solution matrix possesses infinitely many columns, the arguments of \cite{Daubechies2004} seem no longer applicable and our analysis needs to follow a new, completely different path.
+To date, most of the strong convergence results (for single or simultaneous reconstructions) rely on either the strict convexity of the {fidelity} term or the finite dimension of the signals.
+Some notable exceptions are \cite{Daubechies2004}, where the single vector signal can be infinite-dimensional, and \cite{FornasierRauhut08}, which includes, among others, an extension of the aforementioned work to the joint sparse recovery of \textit{finite} number of {infinite}-dimensional vectors.
+The infinite dimensional setting has also been analyzed recently in \cite{garrigos2020thresholding}.
+This work however assumes separable regularizer, therefore is more in line with \cite{Daubechies2004} and not applicable to joint sparse recovery.